Seth Littrell: Coaching career

+Early career

-Litrell started his coaching as a graduate assistant for the Kansas Jayhawks football team for two seasons from 2002 to 2004.
+Littrell started his coaching career as a graduate assistant at Kansas from 2002 to 2004 under Mark Mangino, his former offensive coordinator at Oklahoma.

 Under Mike Leach, he was running backs coach at Texas Tech from 2005 to 2008.
 From 2009 to 2011, Littrell coached the offense at Arizona.
-Then from 2012 to 2013, Littrell was offensive coordinator and tight ends coach at Indiana from 2012 to 2013.
+Then from 2012 to 2013, Littrell was offensive coordinator and tight ends coach at Indiana.
 From 2014 to 2015, Littrell was assistant head coach for offense and tight ends coach at North Carolina under Larry Fedora.
 In Littrell's last season at North Carolina, the team finished 11–3 and first place in the ACC Coastal Division.

 North Texas

 On December 5, 2015, Littrell was named the head coach at North Texas.
 UNT hired Littrell after the Mean Green finished 1-11 in 2015.
 School officials moved quickly to sign Littrell to an extension following the season through 2021.
 After his first season which saw the team finish in a bowl game and with a 5–8 record, his second season his team broke through.
 With great play from future NFL back Jeffrey Wilson, senior Kishawn McClain, and the future program passing leader sophomore Mason Fine, the team finished the season with a 9–5 record.
 This was the first 9-win season in almost 40 years for UNT and led to another contract extension.
 The following season Littrell led the Mean Green to a 4–0 start with wins that included a 46–23 win over rival SMU, and a surprising 44–17 win over SEC Arkansas.
 The team finished again with 9 wins and a third consecutive bowl appearance.
-Littrell is 0–5 in bowl games with the most recent game coming on December 23rd, 2021 where UNT lost to Miami (OH) 27-14 in the Frisco Football Classic.
+Littrell is 0–5 in bowl games with the most recent game coming on December 23, 2021, where UNT lost to Miami (OH) 27–14 in the Frisco Football Classic.

 North Texas fired Littrell on December 4, 2022, following a 7–6 season in which North Texas qualified for the Frisco Bowl but lost the conference championship game to UTSA.
 Defensive coordinator Phil Bennett took over as interim head coach for the bowl game.

+Oklahoma

+On March 20, 2023, it was announced that Littrell would join the coaching staff at Oklahoma, his alma mater, as an offensive analyst.

+On November 29, 2023, Littrell was promoted to offensive coordinator and quarterbacks coach at Oklahoma, replacing Jeff Lebby after his departure to become the head coach at the Mississippi State University.

+On October 20, 2024, the University of Oklahoma announced that it was parting ways with Littrell mid-season after posting the statistically worst Oklahoma offense since 1961 through 7 games.